 Our audit is undertaken in accordance with the Code of Audit Practice.
-However, in line with the prior year nothing has changed therefore we do not consider a full wider scope audit scope appropriate for AiB.
-We will consider AiB's financial sustainability and governance arrangements as part of our audit work.
+We do not consider a full wider scope audit scope is appropriate to the Authority.
+However, we will consider the Authority's financial sustainability and governance arrangements as part of our audit.